onedata/onedata-documentation/docs/admin-guide/onezone/configuration/rest-api.md

 https://my.zone.domain.org/api/v3/onepanel/{...}
 ```

-This works because Onepanel API endpoints are internally proxied by the
+All incoming calls to such Onepanel API endpoints are internally proxied by the
 Onezone to the underlying Onepanel.

 The second one becomes handy when the Onezone itself is malfunctioning (so